 What does a sleeping deer look like?

-Keep in mind that a bedded might not be sleeping.
+Keep in mind that a bedded deer might not be sleeping.
 Typically a bedded deer is resting and chewing cud.
-Whitetail experts who have managed to observe sleeping deer report that deer sleep with their eyes open and closed, and in a variety of positions: noses tucked up under their hind legs or on their sides, laying with their heads up, etc.
+Whitetail experts who have managed to observe sleeping deer report that deer sleep with their eyes open and closed, and in a variety of positions: noses tucked up under their hind legs or on their sides, lying with their heads up, etc.

-How long a deer sleep varies.
+How long deer sleep varies.
 Generally, they sleep less than five or 10 minutes, although some trail camera evidence has shown deer sleeping for nearly 20 minutes.
 A typical whitetail deer sleep cycle includes a cyclical routine of dozing, then snapping to attention.

 Deer may be at their most vulnerable while they sleep if it were not for one thing.
 Thanks to their consistently swiveling ears, deer know what is happening around them at all times.
 If they hear the slightest noise out of rhythm with the woods, they can quickly bolt from their beds.

 A whitetail’s ability to maintain a constant state of awareness while drifting in and out of sleep makes it one of the most formidable game animals one can pursue.
 It is highly unlikely you will see a deer sleeping in the wild, but if you do, take a moment to appreciate just how unique an opportunity you have to witness this behavior.